-In part 1 of this blog series, we highlighted the wide spectrum of requirements imposed by real-time analytics use cases and data sources on the underlying OLAP (OnLine Analytical Processing) platform.
-For example, supporting all those use cases means we need a system that can support extremely high throughput with low query latency and at the same time provide high query accuracy – in the presence of data duplication and real-time updates.
+In our post on How To Pick A Real-Time OLAP Platform we highlighted some of the typical use-cases and requirements people look for when choosing a ‘real-time’ OLAP platform.
+Such a system needs to be capable of delivering extremely high throughput with low query latency and at the same time provide high query accuracy – in the presence of data duplication and real-time updates.
 Similarly, the same system must be able to ingest data from all kinds of data sources, handle unstructured data and real-time upserts.
-While there are different ways of solving each such problem scenario, ideally we want one unified platform that can be easily customized.

 Overview of Apache Pinot